Istanbul prison fire leaves at least 11 inmates hospitalized

 ISTANBUL (AP) — A fire broke out at a prison in Istanbul on Friday, leaving at least 11 inmates hospitalized with smoke inhalation, a Turkish broadcaster reported.

+Prison inmates in Turkey have set mattresses and other bedding alight in the past to protest conditions.

-Several firetrucks were dispatched to the prison, the state-run Anadolu Agency reported.
+Several firetrucks, including from neighboring districts, were dispatched to the prison, the state-run Anadolu Agency reported.

 The broadcaster HaberTurk said none of the inmates were in serious condition.